5 common Immigration questions-answered

 While this is the most common question, it is also the strongest myth.
 You will not be considered Canadian if you marry a Canadian.
 To achieve citizenship in Canada, you need to be entitled to permanent residency first.
 Contrary, you can come to Canada to work and live on being sponsored by your spouse.

 My application for citizenship got rejected, what do I do now?

-In order to apply for a citizenship, you need to be a permanent resident of Canada first.
-After completion of three years as a permanent resident, you stand eligible to apply for a citizenship.
-In fact, applying for a citizenship is easier than applying for a permanent residence.
+In order to apply for citizenship, you need to be a permanent resident of Canada first.
+After completion of three years as a permanent resident, you stand eligible to apply for citizenship.
+In fact, applying for citizenship is easier than applying for a permanent residence.